caronc/ha-ultrasync/README.md

 ```

-To activate the `switch` service, simply specify the Output number along with the desired state for the Output (0 for off, 1 for on) like so:
+To activate the `switch` service, simply specify the Output entity number along with the desired state for the Output (0 for off, 1 for on) like so:

 ``` yaml
 service: ultrasync.switch